ConvoyPanel/documentation/docs/guide/deployment/index.md

 SESSION_DRIVER=redis
 ```

-Now, we need to configure the Redis server that'll store key value pairs in its hyper-fast storage.
-Please leave `REDIS_HOST` and `REDIS_PORT` as is.
+Now, we need to configure the Redis server that'll store key value pairs in its in-memory storage, which provides performance benefits especially if you want low latency requests.
+Also note again, if you want to use special characters on top of alphanumeric characters, you **have** to wrap the value in single quotation marks.
+Finally, leave `REDIS_HOST` and `REDIS_PORT` as is.

 ```
 REDIS_HOST=redis